panzi/get_video_from_m3u/README.md

 This script downloads MPEG-TS chunks as referred by a given m3u playlist into a local file.
-Use this if you want to watch a streamed video on another device or if you want to buffer it as a whole at maximum quality, even though your internet connection sucks.
+Use this if you want to watch a streamed video on another device or if you want to buffer it as a whole at maximum quality, even though your internet connection sucks or when you want to replay it in higher speed using your player software of choice.

 Usage
 -----